jayaditya369/SEARCH-ENGINE/README.md

     Boyer-Moore
     Merge Sort
     Edit Distance
 Boyer-Moore searches the files for user entered search term and stores them in Hashmap which is sorted by Merge sort to get top 5 pages. edit distance is used to get similar words when invalid search terms are used.
-The search engine uses 751 webpages.